creativenull/nvim-oneconfig/README.md

 multiple files brings an overhead of maintenance of logic in different files, I wanted to take a more straight forward approach of keeping it all in one file.

-The aim is to take away the mental model of multiple files and just use one file with a couple simple methods to manage and organize your code within a single file in order to have a better nvim experience.
+The aim is to take away the mental model of multiple files and trying to avoid jumping between files to add/update your configurations and just use one file with a couple simple methods to manage and organize your code within it in order to have a better nvim experience.

+### Navigation

 One such method is to navigate through different sections with search tags, that comes in the form of words attached to different sections in within comments.
 Using `/` and searching for the tag will jump you to that section.